Ondrej Palat Game Preview: Devils vs. Wild

-Ondrej Palat and the New Jersey Devils will meet the Minnesota Wild at 5:00 PM ET on Sunday, October 29, 2023.
-Looking to bet on Palat's props versus the Wild?
-Scroll down for stats and information.
+Ondrej Palat and the New Jersey Devils will play the Minnesota Wild at 8:00 PM ET on Thursday, at Xcel Energy Center.
+If you'd like to wager on Palat's prop bets, we've got lots of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.